kimnetics/winston-newrelic-agent-transport/README.md

 To get the metadata information showing at New Relic, I found it is important to put the log entry in JSON format.

+A caution is that New Relic starts to show the entry JSON instead of the message if the log entry is too large.
+When this happens, the entry is also not parsed into its separate fields.
+The following example shows how to pick the exact fields to send to New Relic to reduce the size of the entry.
+If I include all of my metadata, the log entry is too large for New Relic.
+So, I only include the locals object.
+The locals object is used to record fields like account id that are useful to query against.

 Here is an example of logger code using this transport:

 ```javascript